Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-A large portion of respondents (42.5%) fall under the lower income group, showing that digital payments like UPI are accessible across income levels.
+A large portion of respondents (42.5%) fall under the lower income group (below ₹10,000), showing that digital payments like UPI are accessible across income levels.
+Only 8.75% earn above ₹50,000, indicating that the sample predominantly represents lower and middle-income groups who make up 71.25% of respondents.

 ---